tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Note that providing no context computes the same value as providing an empty context.
 As of this document's publication, no allocated exporter label is used with both modes.
-Future specifications MUST NOT provide an empty context and no context with the same label and SHOULD provide a context in all exporter computations.
+Future specifications MUST NOT provide an empty context and no context with the same label and SHOULD provide a context, possibly empty, in all exporter computations.

 #  Compliance Requirements